1. What is paclitaxel?

 Changes in heart rate

-Paclitaxel can alter your heart rate, so you will be carefully monitored for this during your treatment.
+Paclitaxel can cause changes in your heart rate, so you will be carefully monitored for this during your treatment.

-If changes to your heart rate occur this can usually be treated easily and you will not have to stop your treatment.
+Changes to your heart rate can usually be treated easily and you will not have to stop your treatment.

 This is not the same as having an allergic reaction to paclitaxel.